‘The Voice’ Recap: Brittnee Cammelle & Melissa Jiménez Bring The Heat With Melanie Fiona Cover

 Despite Blake’s reminder that Shakira tried to pick Brittnee up in the Blind Auditions as well, Brittnee goes with the past track record of success and joins Team Adam.

-The Voice would never be able to fit in two seasons every year without the magic of montages!
+And the Montage… The Voice would never be able to fit in two seasons every year without the magic of montages!
 These battles weren’t televised, but they still served to eliminate a few contestants.
 On team Blake, Megan Rüger reigned supreme over Ria Eaton, and America missed out on an Avril Lavigne cover.

 Shakira advanced lounge singer Ddendyl and sent previously (and forever) untelevised Lindsay Pagano home.